 The codebase eventually becomes interdependent and hard to understand after updating, scaling, and changing the application multiple times while working with the traditional system.
 Later, it becomes necessary to redesign the entire application from scratch, which is practically impossible.

-Microservices-based applications help to overcome this limitation of traditional monolithic applications.
+Monolith to microservices migration helps overcome this limitation posed by traditional monolithic applications.
 The microservices architecture contains breaking of the monolith into its component services and enables them to run as autonomous applications.
 These components are called microservices which use APIs to interact with each other.

 Because APIs are allowed to run microservices independently, all these microservices have different codes and run on different platforms to interact.
 Updating individual microservices is faster and more efficient because every independent microservice has less impact on the entire system.